1. Date of birth:

 23. Participation in international/regional conferences/meetings:

-Krishna Pahadi participated in the Second UN World Conference on Human Rights held in Vienna, Austria in June 1993, representing AI.
+Krishna Pahadi participated in the Second UN World Conference on Human Rights held in Vienna, Austria in June 1993.
 Krishna Pahadi was one of the human rights defender who participated in Human Rights Defenders Summit held in Paris, France in December 1998.

 Pahadi participated in more than 35 international, regional conferences/meetings on human rights, peace, democracy, nonviolence and education.